Mohamad Isa: Japanese occupation

 On 14 February 1942, the Japanese forces launched a sudden attack on Palembang.
 Palembang was fully occupied by the Japanese on 16 February 1942, and the Dutch East Indies government surrendered to the Japanese on 9 March 1942.
 Sukarno, the leader of the nationalist movement, had been freed by the Japanese from his exile in Bengkulu and was brought to Padang.

 As the leader of the Great Indonesia Party in Palembang, Mohamad Isa went into discussion with other political leaders, such as Adnan Kapau Gani, Nungtjik A.R., and A.S.
 Sumadi from Gerindo.
 They planned to pick up Sukarno in Padang and bring him to Palembang.
 The plan succeeded, and they held a discussion with Sukarno about ways to face the Japanese.
 It was decided that anti-Japanese political activists would be divided into two groups.
 The first group would pretend to cooperate with the Japanese, while the second group would organize underground resistance against the Japanese.

 Although Mohamad Isa organized underground resistance against the Japanese, his job as a dentist made him unsuspicious to the Japanese.
-Mohamad Isa was appointed as the daily chairman of the Shu Shangi Kai (city council) of Palembang and as the advisor to the Sangyobu (Department of Company, Industry, and Handicraft).
+Mohamad Isa was appointed the daily chairman of the Shu Shangi Kai (city council) of Palembang and as the advisor to the Sangyobu (Department of Company, Industry, and Handicraft).

 One of Mohamad Isa's activities during this period was actively encouraging healthy and able-bodied South Sumatran youths to join the Gyugun, a voluntary semi-military organization formed by the Japanese.
 Mohamad Isa's campaign resulted in a success, as about 6,000 South Sumatran youth joined Gyugun.
 Members of the Gyugun would later form the embryo of the Indonesian armed forces in South Sumatra.

 Following the defeat of Japan in the Pacific War, the Japanese formed the Committee for the Preparation of Independence in South Sumatra.
 Mohamad Isa became one of its members.
 The committee first met on 7 August 1945 and discussed the fundamentals for independence.